galaxyproject/training-material/NGS-mapping/tutorials/dive_into_mapping.md

 >    {: .question}
 >
 >
-> 10. Rerun Bowtie2 with the correct reference genome 'Drosophila melanogaster' or short 'dm3'.
+> 10. **Bowtie2** :wrench:: Rerun Bowtie2 with the correct reference genome 'Drosophila melanogaster' or short 'dm3'.
 >
 >       > ### :nut_and_bolt: Comments
 >       > - It is a good practice to give the datasets names that are easy to understand.